siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 ## 2. Same Structure at Coherent Overlap

-The proposal asks whether the same electromagnetic loading structure appears when two coherent beams fully overlap in vacuum during recombination.
+The same electromagnetic loading structure appears when two coherent beams fully overlap in vacuum during recombination.

 Let one beam have fields